Van Linn, President

 Michael Lynch completed a 24 year fighter pilot career in the Air Force, both as a command and instructor pilot.
 In addition, he led multiple test and acquisition organizations for the Air Force.
 He is currently employed by the Air Force as an Operations Research Analyst and Test Engineer.
 He received his BS from the United States Air Force Academy, majoring in economics.
-He has a Masters from the USA Command and General Staff College, and an MBA from the University of Phoenix.
-In addition, he holds multiple certifications through the Defense Acquisition University.
-With Shelli, his bride of 28 years, they have four children, two still attending RBCS.
-His oldest two children are graduates of RBCS and are currently attending Christian universities.
+Mr. Lynch has a Masters from the USA Command and General Staff College, and an MBA from the University of Phoenix.
+He also holds multiple certifications through the Defense Acquisition University.
+With Shelli, his bride since 1988, they have five children, one still attending RBCS.
+His oldest 4 children are graduates of RBCS, three of them graduates of Christian universities, and one beginning at a Christian university in the fall of 2020.
 He is an active member of Crosspoint UMC.

 Marilyn began working at RBCS as a teacher assistant in 1983 and became a teacher the following year.
-After teaching 1st – 4th grades, she became principal of the Elementary and Kindergarten in 2003.
-Marilyn assumed the position of Academy principal in 2009.
+After teaching 1st – 4th grades, she became principal of the Elementary and Kindergarten in 2004.
+Marilyn served as Academy principal from 2009 – 2017.
+She served as the Accreditation Coordinator for the school’s recent 2019 FACCS accreditation.
 She received her BA in Elementary Education from the University of West Florida.
-She completed a Masters degree in Educational Administration from Pensacola Christian College in 2005.
-Marilyn is married to her husband of forty years, Ben, and has three daughters: all graduates of RBCS in ’93, ’94, and ’97.
-They are the proud grandparents to seven precious grandchildren, five of which attend RBCS.
+Marilyn completed a Master’s degree in Educational Administration from Pensacola Christian College in 2005.
+Marilyn and her husband, Ben, have been married for forty-eight years.
+Ben is an elder/pastor at Covenant Community Church in Fort Walton Beach, and Marilyn faithfully serves alongside of him.
+They have three daughters who are all graduates of RBCS in ’93, ’94, and ’97.
+They are the proud grandparents to seven precious grandchildren, six of which attend or have attended RBCS.